scholzie/tiller/README.md

 # Requirements
 To run these tools you will need a few things:
+### An (empty) AWS account
+- This tool will be creating tons of resources.
+Chances are, unless you have previously taken steps to avoid it, you will hit resource limits by running this against an account that is not already empty.
+- Set up a non-root user with administrative privileges.
+Note the access key ID and secret access key.

 ### A bucket for secrets.
 A "secret bucket".
 Create an S3 bucket (with versioning, preferably) to store secrets in.